animalville/Animalville/README.md

 13. AVC is minted each time a transaction is made in ecosystem - feeding, petting, cleaning.
 14. Actions can be done by non pet owners too - in that case, the owner of the pet receives 10% of AVC minted and the one doing the above service receives 90% of AVC minted.
 15. AVC is burned when used - when buying food, buying perks …
-16. When buying master species in the auctions, AVC is send to the master wallet - controlled by governance.
+16. When buying master species in the auctions, 80% of AVC is send to the master wallet - controlled by governance and 20% gets send to wallet address that suggested the species.
 17. Above action can be blocked by owner - except for master species characters.
 18. Food costs 70% of AVC minted per day.
 19. Auctions of master species characters are in AVC.
+20. All species can be resold everywhere, not limited to specific coin as long as they stay on Matic.
-20. Pets can get perks - bought in AVC.
+21. Pets can get perks - bought in AVC.
-21. Perks can be created by anyone - A creator receives 80% of the fees when applying theri perks to the pet, 20% of the fees get burned.
+22. Perks can be created by anyone - A creator receives 50% of the fees when applying theri perks to the pet, 50% of the fees get burned.
-22. The higher the amount of health, happiness and wellbeing restores, more AVC they receive.
+23. The higher the amount of health, happiness and wellbeing restores, more AVC they receive.
-23. 100% health gives 1 AVC, 100% wellbeing gives 1 AVC, a 100% fed pet gives 8 AVC
+24. 100% health gives 1 AVC, 100% wellbeing gives 1 AVC, a 100% fed pet gives 8 AVC
-24. Food costs 7AVC - it can be paid on credit so that you do not need AVC to buy food to feed the pet - you only get 1AVC for feeding the pet in that case!
+25. Food costs 7AVC - it can be paid on credit so that you do not need AVC to buy food to feed the pet - you only get 1AVC for feeding the pet in that case!